What is Neighbourhood Planning?

 where the green area concerned is local in character and is not an extensive tract of land.

 78 areas were included in the initial consultation.
 This identified a number of additional sites and issues for the Group to consider.
 As a result, a further period of consultation took place in April 2019.
 In total, the Group has consulted on 88 proposed sites.

 Please see here for the summary of responses that resulted from these two consultation periods.
 During this time, land owners and land users were invited to offer their thoughts on each site.

 There are a number of sites are were felt to be unsuitable for Local Green Space designation; these are ‘red’ on the spreadsheet.

-‘Green’ coloured sites will be put forward as sites that are recommended to have a Local Green Space designation.
+‘Green’ and ‘Amber’ coloured sites will be put forward as sites that are recommended to have a Local Green Space designation.

 A full list of the current Proposed Local Green Spaces (Appendix H) and accompanying maps is included within the Regulation 14 information above.